Skip to footer content

 $vbLabelText $csharpLabel

 Real-world CSV files rarely follow a single standard.
 European systems often use semicolons as delimiters (since commas serve as decimal separators), while tab-separated values (TSV) files are common in scientific and legacy applications.
-IronXL handles these variations through the listDelimiter parameter, supporting any char or string as a separator.
+IronXL handles these variations through the listDelimiter parameter, supporting any character or string as a separator.

 using IronXL;